friends-of-presta/security-advisories/_posts/2023-07-20-ultimateimagetool.md

 Note : The author has deleted from its module the file that have been suffering from this leak for months, BUT did not set it to be "auto-deleted" during upgrades.
 Therefore, there are likely merchants out there with older versions who have updated their modules thinking they are safe.
 However, there is nothing safe about this since past upgrades do not auto-delete the implicated file.
 To ensure everyone has a "safe version", we decided to mark all versions up to 2.1.02 as impacted by this issue.

-**WARNING** : We are forced to tag it as a medium gravity due to the CWE type 22 but be warned that on our ecosystem, it must be considered critical since it unlocks hundreds admin's ajax script of modules due to this : https://github.com/PrestaShop/PrestaShop/blob/6c05518b807d014ee8edb811041e3de232520c28/classes/Tools.php#L1247.
+**WARNING** : We are forced to tag it as a medium gravity due to the CWE type 22 but be warned that on our ecosystem, it must be considered critical since it unlocks hundreds admin's ajax script of modules due to [the behaviour of PrestaShop core Tools::hash() method](https://github.com/PrestaShop/PrestaShop/blob/6c05518b807d014ee8edb811041e3de232520c28/classes/Tools.php#L1247).

 ## CVSS base metrics